DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 ### Trick Shooter
 _**Gunslinger Practice:** 3rd level_<br>
 You learn a number of trick shots you can use to debilitate enemies and impress allies.
-When you deal Sneak Attack damage to a creature,<br> you may choose to forgo<br> two of your Sneak Attack<br> dice to make the attack a trick shot.
+When you deal Sneak Attack damage to a creature, you may choose to forgo two of your Sneak Attack dice to make the attack a trick shot.

 Some of your trick shots require your target to make a saving throw to resist the trick shot's effects.
 The saving throw DC is calculated as follows: